lastmansleeping/movie-information-system/README.md

 #Movie Information System
-* Developed a web application containing movie details, user ratings and reviews using software engineering principles and latest web technologies.
+* Developed a web application containing movie details, user ratings and reviews using software engineering principles and latest web technologies to create a customized user experience.
-* Generated black box and white box tests for the software.
+* Generated black box and white box tests for the software and tested its functioning.
-* Devised the application in adherence to the software development pipeline.
+* Modeled the application in adherence to the software development pipeline.
 * Tech Stack - PHP, SQL, HTML, CSS, JQuery